USE CASES

 Organization Type

-Global manufacturer and distributor with regional hubs, time-sensitive inventory, and reliance on cross-border logistics corridors.
+Global manufacturer, distributor, importer, exporter, or logistics-dependent enterprise with regional hubs, time-sensitive inventory, and reliance on cross-border corridors.

 Role & Mandate

-Protect continuity of supply by anticipating disruption risk, diversifying routes and vendors, and triggering mitigation actions before service levels degrade, supported by continuous measurement plus contextual analysis rather than reactive news monitoring.
+Protect continuity of supply by anticipating disruption risk, diversifying routes and vendors, and triggering mitigation actions before service levels degrade.

 Operating Constraints

-Thin inventory buffers in peak seasons, limited visibility into local conditions, and high cost of late reaction once ports, trucking corridors, border processes, or labor markets destabilize.
+Thin inventory buffers, limited local visibility, peak-season exposure, and high cost of late reaction once ports, trucking corridors, labor markets, or border processes destabilize.

 Operational objective